increase conversions on your website

 Submit a Sitemap to Google

-If Google can’t find your pages, they won’t rank, and if they don’t rank, you lose potential traffic and conversions.
+If Google cannot find your pages, they will not rank, and pages that do not rank cannot bring in traffic or conversions.
 A sitemap acts as a roadmap for search engines, helping them crawl and index your content efficiently.

-Submitting your XML sitemap to Google Search Console ensures that important pages-like service pages, product listings, and landing pages-are discovered and indexed.
-The faster Google indexes your site, the quicker you’ll attract qualified traffic that’s ready to convert.
+Submitting your XML sitemap to Google Search Console helps important pages-service pages, product listings, landing pages-get discovered and indexed.
+The faster Google indexes your site, the sooner you attract qualified traffic that is ready to convert.

 77